cswitenky/cswitenky/posts/learn-sign.md

 ## Local Resources

-If you by chance live in the Seattle area, there are a few local resources I'd recommend.
+If you by chance live in the Seattle metropolitan area like I do, there are a few local resources I'd recommend.

 - Go to Deaf Events in Seattle
 - [Visually Speaking](https://www.visuallyspeaking.info/)